Scriptor/pharen/bundled.markdown

 #### reduce-pairs #### {#reduce-pairs}
 (reduce-pairs *string* f *any* acc *dictionary* xs)

 Similar to `reduce`, but works on dictionaries instead.
+The function passed to it should take two parameters, one for the key and one for the value.

 #### map #### {#map}
 (map *string* f *list* xs)